Anirudh123nasty/ARTri3/AEcreatetask.md

     let ans = 1;
     while (count <= e-1) {
 ```
+The function 'factorial' (which I wrote) only starts its algorithm to generate the factorial of the number the user inputted 'while' the condition is met that the 'count' is less than or equal to the user inputted number minus one.
 ### Condition(s) tested by the second call:
 ```javascript
 function tri () {